pictograms.info

 The Comprehension Tests in several countries (Easterby & Graydon 1981 b) revealed that all pictogram variants tested were identified as airplanes by about 90 % of the respondents.

 In a Japanese study to propose domestically unified graphical symbols based on scientific methods, the pictogram variant labeled as Eco-Mo Foundation reached a comprehension score of 94.6, an almost perfect value (Eco-Mo Foundation, 2001).
-An when Fiori (2008) examined an map symbol showing a simplified plan view of airplane placed diagonally, 97.2 % of the respondents answered correctly.
+And when Fiori (2008) examined a map symbol showing a simplified plan view of an airplane placed diagonally, 97.2 % of the respondents answered correctly.

 These results confirm that a simplified plan view of an airplane - the concept usually followed - is well understood.
 Displaying additional elements like engines or runway markings does not enhance comprehensibility.
 The authors of the AIGA study 'Symbol Signs' also mention that 'Details or characteristics that tend to define a specific type of aircraft should be avoided because they cannot remain up to date'.